banhpete/Notes-on-Back-End-Topics/README.md

 ### Learning with Mosh
 #### Primitive Type
 - A basic type provided by a programming language as a basic building block.
 Take char in C#, this helps build a string.
+- int, char, float, bool - builds other data types such as classes, structures, arrays, strings.
 #### Float, Decimal and Double
 - These three are considered real numbers.
 A number that we write with a decimal is automatically considered a docuble.
 To make it a float we have to include the letter f and to make it a decimal we have to include the letter m.
 #### var
 - C# has the keyword var which basically allows us to create a variable that detects the data type of whatever is assigned to it.
+#### Type conversion
+- Implicity conversion occurs when you change a small value (in terms of memory) to a larger value.
+- Explicit is the opposite, there will be memory lost, this is why the complier won't let you do this unless you force it.
+- You can forcefully implicit by casting it.
+- YOu cannot explicit cast a string to int, they are not compatible.
+You have to use the Convert class which can be used to convert dfifferent tpyes into different types.
+- The Convert methods will cause an exception if you try to do an explicit conversion.
+#### Classes
+ - Static Modifier - We can add this to a class method to make that method accessible through the class and not an instance/object of the class.
+   - Using the static modifier helps code from being repeated when it doesn't have it have to or make it exist in one place in memory.
+If we have multiple objects and they all have the same method and it doesn't even interact with that object, what's the point?
+Just leave it in the class.
+For example, the WriteLine method from the console class is static, hence why we can access it from 'Console'.
+#### Struct
+ - There are many small little differences between Structs and classes but they are very similar.
+ - Small light weight objects
+#### Arrays
+ - You need to use 'new' when creating an array so we an allocate memory to it, ultimately it is an object and objects need to be allocated memory.
+It's an object of the array class.
+ - When you create an array, all values in an array are initialized to a default value.
+Think that when you create an array the space needs to be set right away, so it needs to have a default value.
+#### Strings
+ - Strings are immutable, all strings methods return a new one similiar to JS.
+ - C# has Verbatim strings.
+Essentially if you prefix the string with '@' you don't need to escape certain characters.
+This works great for strings that represents paths.
+#### Enums
+ - A set of value and pairs.
+ - Enums are types, and types you have to define at the name space level.
+What else is a type?
+A Class!
+And where do we define?
+The namespace level!
+ - Remember, because it's a type, we can actually use Enums to cast a type to another.
+So an Enum exists with keys that are connected to values.
+Therefore we can convert integers to the keys of an Enum.
+ - Console.WriteLine always converts whatever it's given into a string, if it can't it will raise an exception.
+ - What if we have a string, can we convert it into an enum?
+#### Types
+ - All types are classes or structs.
+ - When you create a structure, memory allocation is done automatically.
+Also immediately removed when out of scope.
+These are called value types, keep in mind this is why we don't have to allocate memory for primitive type such as int, floats, chars, etc.
+ - Classes need you to manually say you want to allocate memory. these are called reference Type.
+It's interesting, this must be because the variable is actually just an address pointing somewhere.
+ - The garbage collector will remove a class if it's no longer used.

 #### Overflowing
 - Data can over overflow in C#, meaning a btw, once you add one while it's at 255, it will become 0 again.
 We can wrap this in a 'chcekd block' so that the program will throw an exception if overflow does happen.
 Not often used.